Skarlso/blogsource/content/blog/2019-09-21-kubernetes-cluster.md

         - containerPort: 9090
 ```

-What is going on here?
-Really simple.
 The metadata section defines information about the deployment.
 It's name is gb-deployment.
-The namespace in which this sits is called gergely-brautigam and it has some labels to it so our routing can find it later on.
+The namespace in which this sits is called gergely-brautigam and it has some labels to it so Prometheus monitoring tool can discover the pod.

 It's running a single replica, has a bunch of more metadata and template settings, and finally the container spec which defines the image, and the exposed container port on which the application is running.